An iterative formula for the Kostka-Foulkes polynomials: Vertex operator realization of Hall-Littlewood polynomials

 We are now ready to give our main result, an explicit formula for the Kostka-Foulkes polynomials utilizing the vertex operator for the Hall-Little\-wood polynomials.
-In the theorem and subsequent proof, we will make repeated use of removing the $i$-th entry of a partition $\lambda$ and adding 1 to each entry $\lambda_{j}$, where $1\leq j<i\leq l$, Thusly, we introduce the notational convenience $\lambda^{(i)}$ for this action and define it in the following way.
+In the theorem and subsequent proof, we will make repeated use of partitions $\lambda^{(i)}$ defined in \eqref{e:par}.